json-api/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response.
 This object defines a document's "top level".

-The document's "primary data" is a representation of the resource or collection of resources primarily targeted by a request.
+The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.

+A document **MUST** contain either primary data or a collection of error objects.

-The primary data **MUST** appear under a top-level key named `"data"`.
-The primary data **MUST** be either a single resource object or an array of resource objects.
+Primary data **MUST** appear under a top-level key named `"data"`.
+Primary data **MUST** be either a single resource object, an array of resource objects, or a value representing a resource relationship.

 ```javascript
 {